CHARLES

 27.

-A 3-year-old child is receiving dextrose 5% in water and half-normal saline solution at 100 ml/hour.
-Which sign or symptom suggests excessive I.V. fluid intake?
+A 3-year-old child is admitted with dehydration and is receiving Dextrose 5% in water with half-normal saline at a rate of 100 mL/hour.
+During assessment, the nurse suspects fluid overload.
+Which sign or symptom would best indicate excessive I.V. fluid intake?

 28.

-Which finding would alert a nurse that a hospitalized 6-year-old child is at risk for a severe asthma exacerbation?
+Which finding would alert a nurse that a hospitalized 6-year-old child is at risk for a severe asthma exacerbation

 29.

-Nurse Mariane is caring for an infant with spina bifida.
-Which technique is most important in recognizing possible hydrocephalus?
+Nurse Mariane is caring for a 2-month-old infant diagnosed with spina bifida.
+During routine assessment, the nurse wants to monitor for signs of developing hydrocephalus, a common complication.
+Which technique is most important for early recognition?

 30.